DRAMA

 Lessons at Key Stage 3 teach, develops and builds upon the key drama skills to:

-• to evaluate performances of your own and of others
+to evaluate performances of your own work and that of others

-Pupils who need support are encouraged to take part in extra-curricular opportunities such as The School Production either on stage or back stage to develop their understanding of performance.
-They are also given guidance through teacher and pupil verbal feedback.
+Pupils who need support are encouraged to take part in extra-curricular opportunities such as the School Production either on stage or back stage to develop their understanding of performance.
+They are also given guidance through both teacher and pupil verbal feedback.

 Baseline tests take place in Year 7.
 Pupils are assessed practically as well as an evaluative task, reflecting the written expectation throughout the entire KS3 syllabus and then onto KS4.
 Students are given a stimuli to devise from and then assessed practically.
 They are then asked write an evaluation analysing and evaluating their performance focussing on their strengths and weaknesses with clear examples.
 This, combined with their KS2 SATs grade, is used to populate their Drama Target Grade.